flynn/flynn/README.md

 Or you can build from this source:

 	$ cd slugbuilder
-	$ docker build -t flynn/slugbuilder .
+	$ make

 Now there are two modes to run slugbuilder that change how you get out the slug artifact (a gzipped tarball).
 Both require you to pipe a tar of the source into STDIN.
 Here is the simplest way to use slugbuilder, assuming you're sitting in a git repo you want to build:

 	$ git archive master | docker run -i -a stdin -a stdout flynn/slugbuilder stream > myslug.tgz

 This is stream mode, where it will stream the slug out to STDOUT.
-All build output is sent to STDERR, which you can view if you attach to it by adding `-a stderr`.
+All build output is sent to STDERR, which you can view if you attach to it by adding `-a stderr`. (*This is currently a lie unless you're using Docker 0.7rc4 -- it will always send STDERR to STDOUT*)

 The second mode is file mode, which you can use two ways:

 	$ id=$(git archive master | docker run -i -a stdin flynn/slugbuilder file)
 	$ docker wait $id